yarchiT/SpringBoot-Vue.js-project/README.md

 - create keks ("tweets");
 - comment on keks;
 - follow/unfollow people;
-- view your timeline (keks from people you follow) and your onw profile;
+- view your timeline (keks from people you follow) and your own profile;
-- search for new user by their nickname;
+- search for people by their nickname;

 # Technology stack